Connecticut’s beaches and lakefront swim areas are open for the 2021 season!

-This website provides information on the status of swimming areas throughout the state to help you plan ahead.
-Please note that information is updated frequently but may not reflect all daily capacity closures, so it’s best to check local sources of information to confirm whether a location is open on a given day.
+This website provides information on the status of DEEP swimming areas throughout the state to help you plan ahead.
+Please note that information is updated frequently but may not reflect all daily capacity closures.

 Things to Consider Before You Go

 - Plan ahead!
 Check this page or CT State Parks on Twitter for daily closure information before you head out for the day.

 - Bring a face covering.
 Face coverings are required in indoor facilities at all DEEP State Parks and Beaches, including bathrooms.
 Be prepared to wear a mask indoors and when social distancing is not possible.

 - Choose a less popular location.
 Some of our most-loved parks will reach capacity and will close for the day.
 Try visiting a new, hidden gem location.

 - If you’re planning to visit a popular park or beach, consider visiting early in the day or on a weekday to avoid closures.